 It depends on your age and personal circumstances.

 - With an interest roll-up mortgage the total amount you owe can grow quickly.
-Eventually this might mean that you owe more than the value of your home, unless your mortgage has a no-negative-equity guarantee (Equity Release Council standard).
+Eventually this might mean you owe more than the value of your home, unless your mortgage has a no-negative-equity guarantee (Equity Release Council standard).
 Make sure your mortgage includes such a guarantee.

 - A mortgage with variable interest rates might not be suitable because the interest rate might rise significantly.
-However, one of the Equity Release Council standards states that if the interest rate is variable there is an upper-limit ‘cap’.
+However, one of the Equity Release Council standards states if the interest rate is variable there is an upper-limit ‘cap’.

 - It might affect your tax position and entitlement to means-tested benefits.
 Lenders will expect you to keep your home in good condition within the framework of reasonable maintenance.